Kaznějov

 Kaznějov is a town in Plzeň-North District in the Plzeň Region of the Czech Republic.
 It has about 3,100 inhabitants.

 Etymology

 The name was derived from the personal name Kazněj (a variant of the name Kazimír), meaning "Kazněj's (court)".

 Geography

 Kaznějov is located about 14 km north of Plzeň.
 It lies in the Plasy Uplands.
-The highest point is the Berdovna hill at 513 m above sea level.
-The brook of Kaznějovský potok flows through the town.
+The highest point is the hill Berdovna at 513 m above sea level.
+The stream Kaznějovský potok flows through the town.

 History

 The first written mention of Kaznějov is from 1145, after the monastery in Plasy was founded.
 The village served as the economic background of the monastery.

 In 1997, Kaznějov became a town.

 Economy

 In the woods of Kaznějov is the largest kaolinite quarry in Central Europe with a production of 320,000 tonnes per year.

 Transport

-Kaznějov is located on the railway line from Plzeň to Most.
+Kaznějov is located on the railway line Plzeň–Most.

 Sights

-There are no significant monuments in the town.
-The most notable building is the Chapel of Saint John the Baptist that dates from 1893.
+The most important monument of Kaznějov is the Chapel of Saint John the Baptist.
+After the old Baroque chapel burned down in 1892, the current chapel was built in the pseudo-Romanesque style in 1893–1894.